leighton-digital/eventnet/README.md

     const sendEvents = await eventNet.validateAndSendEvent(Event, EventSpec)
     await eventNet.waitForClosedSocket()

-    // Check in DynamoDb Table that event has been stored
+    // Check in DynamoDb Table that events have been stored in
     // ...
-    // Follwing can be added to afterEach/afterAll await eventNet.closeClient();
+    // Following can be added to afterEach/afterAll await eventNet.closeClient();

   });